Demo Contact

 Remember to communicate the changes to users, including any changes to access, search features, or service descriptions.

-Finally, monitor usage of the service catalogue after the improvements are implemented and collect feedback to ensure that the improvements have had the desired effect.
+Finally, monitor usage of the service catalog after the improvements are implemented and collect feedback to ensure that the improvements have had the desired effect.

-The Alemba Service Manager ITSM Tool offers a robust solution for your organisation to document its technical service catalogue and the configuration items that constitute those services.
+The Alemba Service Manager ITSM Tool offers a robust solution for your organization to document its technical service catalog and the configuration items that constitute those services.

-ASM supports the linking of your technical services to the published business services they support, presented in an attractive and easy to use service catalogue that combines text and graphics in a consumerised format.
+ASM supports the linking of your technical services to the published business services they support, presented in an attractive and easy to use service catalog that combines text and graphics in a consumable format.

 Want to learn more about Alemba Service Manager?
 Book a demo now.